Medical Editor: John P. Cunha, DO, FACOEP

 Other adverse reactions include the following: (listed alphabetically under each subsection)

-Cardiovascular (also see WARNINGS: Cardiac Conduction Effects) - arrhythmias, bigeminal rhythms, bradycardia, cardiomyopathy, ECG abnormalities, extrasystoles, flushing, heart failure, hypotension, palpitations, phlebitis, QT interval prolongation, syncope, T-wave inversion, tachycardia, torsade de pointes, ventricular fibrillation, ventricular tachycardia
+Cardiovascular (see WARNINGS, Cardiac Conduction Effects) - arrhythmias, bigeminal rhythms, bradycardia, cardiomyopathy, ECG abnormalities, extrasystoles, flushing, heart failure, hypotension, palpitations, phlebitis, QT interval prolongation, syncope, T-wave inversion, tachycardia, torsade de pointes, ventricular fibrillation, ventricular tachycardia

 Special Senses - hallucinations, visual disturbances